 I have a confession to make.
 I used to have a social media addiction.
 Like, a really bad social media addiction.
 It completely took over my life.
 I’d scroll for hours to make sure I didn’t miss anything.
 I constantly compared my life to the perfectly curated ones on Instagram.
-Something needed to change, so I decided to take a break.
-I deactivated my Facebook, deleted my Twitter and Instagram apps, and took a 4 month break from social media.
+It started to affect my overall wellness and both my physical and mental health deteriorated.
+I knew something needed to change, so I decided to take a break.
+I deactivated my Facebook, deleted my Twitter and Instagram apps, and took a 4-month break from social media.

 I had more time